GoogleChrome/web.dev/src/site/content/en/blog/optimizing-content-efficiency-save-data/index.md

    - A search application may return fewer results at a time, limit the number of media-heavy results, or reduce the number of dependencies required to render the page.
-   - A news-oriented site may surface fewer stories, omit less popular categories, or provide smaller media previews.
+   - A news-oriented site may show fewer stories, omit less popular categories, or provide smaller media previews.
 3. Provide server logic to check for the `Save-Data` request header and consider providing an alternate, lighter page response when it is enabled &mdash; e.g.,